c3-suzuki/rabbitmq-website/site/oauth2-examples-auth0.md

 # Use https://auth0.com/ as OAuth 2.0 server

-Let's test the following 3 OAuth flows:
+Demonstrate how to authenticate using OAuth 2.0 protocol and Auth0 as Authorization Server on the following flows:

 * Access management UI via a browser
 * Access management rest api